About I know I wish I will

 Stephen Fry – chair of the Criterion Trust who is partnering with Eastside and I know I wish I will – had this to say about the project: “Huge congratulations to all of you on achieving your place in the 2020 I know I wish I will poetry marathon.
 An event of this scale and significance has never happened before and as chair of the Criterion Theatre trust I am delighted that you will be joining us to take the stage and making your voice heard around the world.
 Wishing you a wonderful experience”.

 Eastside are delighted to report that I know I wish I will to has been endorsed by UNESCO UK who said: “The project embodies many of the values and ideals of UNESCO, providing young people with an opportunity to access a sometimes less well represented aspect of culture.
 It encourages them to express themselves when their voices might otherwise not be heard.
 The ‘I know I wish I will’ project is a great way for the UK to celebrate World Poetry Day on March 21st” – James Bridge, Secretary-General of The UK National Commission for UNESCO

-All poems selected for the live event will be published in a book.
+All poems selected for the live event have now been published in a book.

 This exciting project is made possible thanks to the generous support of Arts Council England, John Lyon’s Charity, The Criterion Theatre and our five expert regional partners and a host of additional partners.